Records management Glossary

 List Price.
 The price for commonly provided Storage and Service items as published by Iron Mountain from time to time.

-Metro Zone Service: An additional charge assessed on Transportation Visits at Customer Locations located in certain metropolitan markets.
-The affected metropolitan markets and the additional charge applicable to each are listed in the following table.
-A complete list of the zip or postal codes included in the above metro markets can be found by clicking here.
-Find out more about special transportation requests and charges here.
+Metro Zone Service: An additional charge assessed on Transportation Visits at Customer Locations located in certain metropolitan areas.
+You can find the affected metropolitan areas, the additional charge applicable to each, and other information about special transportation requests and charges here.

 Minimum Dollar Commitment.
 The minimum fee Customer agrees to pay each calendar month and is the total of the price per gigabyte and the per user fee.
 Each calendar month, the total monthly service cost is calculated and compared to the MMDC.
 If the total monthly service cost is less than the MMDC, the MMDC will be the fee Customer is charged for the calendar month.